Tom Meighan: Personal life

-On 7 July 2020, less than 24 hours after his departure from Kasabian was announced, Meighan pleaded guilty to assaulting his fiancée Vikki Ager.
-At the time of the trial, prosecutor Naeem Valli said the "sustained assault" had left Ager with bruises on her knees, elbow, and ankle, as well as red marks around her neck.
-The court was told that Meighan "smelt heavily of intoxicants" as he assaulted Ager.
-He was ordered to 200 hours of community service.
+On 7 July 2020, one day after leaving Kasabian, Meighan pleaded guilty to assaulting his fiancée, now wife, Vikki Ager.
+Prosecutor Naeem Valli said the "sustained assault" had left Ager with bruises on her knees, elbow, and ankle, as well as red marks around her neck.
+The court was told that Meighan "smelt heavily of intoxicants" during the assault.
+He was ordered to perform community service.
+He issued a public apology in which he said he had been struggling with alcohol addiction and ADHD, had left rehab three weeks prior and was intent on staying sober, that his ADHD diagnosis did not excuse his behaviour but had helped him to understand more about his "behavioural issues", and assured his fans that the assault was an isolated incident.
+He married Ager on 13 July 2021, one year after pleading guilty to assaulting her.